mottaquikarim/PYTH622/in/intro/welcome.md

 Here are some class rituals to be aware of.

+### Slack

+We will use slack for **all** communications.
+If you don't mind, please do not email us!
+If all comms are in slack, it is easier for us to prioritize and ensure we get back to you in a reasonable time frame.

+Do note that slack is for real time communication.
+If there are any output artifacts (psets, docs, etc), they will all live in the class website.
+If something is a candidate for saving, please flag and we can post it to the website.
+Bringing this up because our slack workspace is free and eventually we will lose history.

+#### Chans

+* #general: for announcements, primarily.
+Please refrain from posting here (intended to be used by Taq/Julianna)
+* #questions: this is your space!
+Ask away!
+Any questions you may have related to content is fair game.
+* #recap: brief review of stuff we covered in class
+* #intros: pls introduce yourself! and feel free to comment/interact
+* #random: watercooler stuff, share cool things/etc.

+#### Etiquette

+Generally speaking, try to reply in threads.
+So for example, if Person A posts a question, all discussion ought to happen in thread.
+This keeps clutter minimal and makes it easier for us to find stuff down the line.

+Reactions are encouraged!
+During class, I might take the "room temperature" by soliciting reactions.
+As such, **please keep slack available and open** during lecture!

+DMs: feel free to DM **both** Julianna and me for any question you have.
+Ideally, questions about content should be in #questions chan (unless you don't feel comfortable).
+Things specific to your situation or more private ought to be DM'd directly.
+Again, please CC the both of us - this increases the liklihood that we get back to you faster!

 ### Attendance

 At the start of every class, you will be asked to fill out a form to **check-in** to class.
 This form will require a **token** that will be communicated to you verbally via Zoom.
 This ensures that whoever checked in was at least present in the beginning of class.